Benefits Of LGBTQ Therapy

 • In 2022, 60% of youth who identified as LGBTQIA+ and wanted to get mental health services were not able to do so.

 Identifying with a gender identity besides “cisgender,” a gender expression besides “gender-confirming,” or a sexual orientation besides “heterosexual” does not make someone more likely to experience a mental illness in their life.
-However, the lived experience of mistreatment does.
-While many spaces are still not inclusive, affirmative therapy can provide a safe space for individuals to process and understand their lived experiences, get connected with other support services or peers, and receive gender-affirming care.
-To find a therapist that offers counseling in this area, consider both in-person and online therapy services for LGBTQ adults.
+However, the lived experience of LGBTQ+ mistreatment does.
+While many spaces are still not inclusive, affirmative therapy can provide a safe space for these individuals to process and understand their lived experiences, get connected with other therapeutic support services or peers, and receive gender-affirming care.
+To find a therapist that offers therapy in this area, consider both in-person and online therapy services for LGBTQ adults.

 Getty/MoMo Productions

-Navigating LGBTQIA+ stigma in healthcare settings
+LGBTQIA+ stigma in healthcare settings

 Almost one in six LGBTQIA+ adults have experienced stigma and discrimination in a healthcare setting, leading 1 in 5 individuals in this community to avoid seeking out healthcare services due to fear.
 Those who experience discrimination also tend to experience a higher risk of heart disease and high blood pressure, making it even more important for them to receive routine healthcare.
 Reachable, affirming care is lacking in both physical and mental health services.
 Non-binary clients, for instance, often have trouble relating to therapists or experience outright prejudice and discrimination.
 They may struggle to find a therapist with experience treating gender dysphoria or offering mental health resources to gender-diverse individuals.